-Bryce Town hotels fill up almost before the Bryce Canyon Lodge, so if you find a free room, don’t think twice.
+Bryce Town hotels fill up almost before the Bryce Canyon Lodge, so if you find a free room, don’t think twice before booking.

-The good thing about the accommodation in Bryce Town is that they are very well connected to the park through free Shuttle.
-These buses pick up passengers outside the national park and make stops at the essential viewpoints within Bryce Canyon, saving you the difficult task of looking for parking in high season.
+The good thing about the accommodation in Bryce Town is that it’s very well connected to the park through a free shuttle service.
+These buses pick up passengers outside the national park and make stops at the essential sights within Bryce Canyon, saving you the difficult task of looking for parking in high season.

 They pass every 15 minutes and operate from April to October.
-In the following map, you can see the different stops they make and among them, the first three hotels that we will talk about next.
+On the following map, you can see the different stops they make and, among them, the first three hotels we’ll talk about next.

 The Best Western PLUS Ruby’s Inn is located 1 mile from the national park and is one of the first options for those looking for a place to stay in Bryce Canyon.

 In addition to having comfortable rooms, it has a pool and restaurant.
-Among its services, they offer free transfer from Bryce airport to the hotel.
-Its Western-style and the kindness of the staff makes it the best option, so booking is essential to enjoy this place.
+Among its services, they offer free transfer from Bryce Airport to the hotel.
+Its Western style and the kindness of the staff make it the best option, so advanced booking is essential in order to enjoy the comforts of this place.

 Best Western PLUS Bryce Canyon Grand Hotel is considered one of the most luxurious and modern hotels in the area.
 It also stands out for the incredible complimentary breakfast offered to its guests.

-For those looking to stay in Bryce Canyon, it is one of the popular options.
-For this reason, you must book before traveling to Bryce National Park.
+For those looking to stay in Bryce Canyon, this is one of the popular options.
+Because of this, you must book ahead before traveling to Bryce National Park.

-Bryce View Lodge is another of the best options to stay in Bryce Canyon.
+Bryce View Lodge is another of the best options for where to stay in Bryce Canyon.
 Its rooms are very well equipped and quite spacious.
-Breakfast is one of the best in the area.
+The breakfast is one of the best in the area.

-Bryce Canyon Resort is the best option if you are looking for cheap accommodation in Bryce Canyon, and it is just 5 minutes from the airport.
+Bryce Canyon Resort is the best option if you’re looking for cheap accommodation in Bryce Canyon, and it’s just 5 minutes from the airport.

 Bryce Canyon Resort is an 8-minute drive from the Bryce Canyon National Park entrance.

-In Tropic, there is a wide variety of hotels where you can stay in Bryce Canyon without getting far from the national park.
-This town is 18 kilometers from Bryce Canyon, which means you will be only 15 minutes away.
+In Tropic, there are a wide variety of hotels where you can stay in Bryce Canyon without being far from the national park.
+This town is 18 kilometers from Bryce Canyon, which means you’ll be only 15 minutes away.

 These are the best accommodation options in Tropic: